 Agile management is iterative in nature and is completed in sections.
 So, it has many advantages of its own:

-- Customer is always available and works very closely with the team.
-It helps in both, individual and business development.
+- The customer is always available and works very closely with the team.
+It helps in both individual and business development.

 Whenever there are advantages, they are followed by certain disadvantages:

-- Agile prefers a working application based and not documentation based.
-This can be beneficial depending on a project and its complexity but proper co-ordination between coding and documentation is preferred.
+- For example, agile prefers a working application based and not documentation based.
+This can be beneficial depending on a project and its complexity, but proper co-ordination between coding and documentation is preferred.